TheProfs/bitpaper-api-docs/source/index.html.md

 - Requests which require a request body use JSON as the request body format, therefore they *must* include a `Content-Type: application/json` header.

+### Rate Limiting

+The Bitpaper API employs a rate limiter to guard against bursts of incoming traffic in order to maximise its stability.
+Users who send many requests in quick succession may see error responses that show up as status code `429`.
+All requests to the Bitpaper API are limited to 1800 requests per hour.

+<a href='https://bitpaper.io/contact'>Contact us</a> if you need to increase
+this limit.

 # Authentication

 ```shell